Mark 1 – “Living to Die on Time” [Personal Applications]

 Mark 1:It came to pass in those days that Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.

-Mark 1:10 And immediately, coming up [out of] from the water, He saw the heavens [torn open] parting and the Spirit descending upon Him like a dove.
+Mark 1:10 And immediately, coming up from (out of) the water, He saw the heavens parting (torn open) and the Spirit descending upon Him like a dove.

 Mark 1:11 Then a voice came from heaven, “You are My beloved Son, in whom I am well pleased.”